 Students identified as having deficiencies (grade below 75%) on any individual exam or skill evaluation must remedy the deficiency to earn a passing grade in the course.
 Successful remediation will consist of the student meeting with the course instructor, or faculty advisor, to discuss the matter and identify any specific issue(s).
 The student will be provided additional instruction and intervention plans will be developed for academic improvement.
 The student will be required to complete a supplemental assignment to demonstrate their comprehension.
 Written documentation will be placed in the student file.
-Repeated remediation is unacceptable and indicative of poor subsequent performance.
-Any student who requires a 6th remediation during the program will meet with the promotions and professional conduct committee to discuss their future in the program.
+Repeated remediation is indicative of poor subsequent performance.
+In response to this concern, any student who needs a 6th remediation during the program, or receives a second final grade of C during the program will meet with the Promotions and Professional Conduct committee to discuss their academic standing and potential for success in the program.